Technologies is pleased to announce we have added the BFNG10 ESD ionizing gun to

 wires, or slivers.

-as part of a complete ESD program.
+ESD Jackets as part of a complete Quality Control Program.

 ESD jackets are the most visible sign of ESD protection and any facility that mandates ESD garments demonstrates a commitment ESD protection.
 ESD jackets are a recommended addition to a program that already includes typical grounding measures, such as wrist straps and heel grounders.
 This is because of the potential hazard of the operator’s clothing.
 The ESD TR20.20-2008 states: “While a person may be grounded using a wrist strap or other grounding methods, that does not mean that insulative clothing fabrics can dissipate a charge to that person’s skin and then to ground.
 Personnel clothing usually is electrically separate or isolated from the body.”